WANT TO SAVE THIS RECIPE?

 - Meanwhile, prepare the toppings.
 Toss the shredded kale with juice of ½ a lime, olive oil, salt, and pepper.
 Pile the shredded chicken on the tostadas and top with shredded kale, pickled onions, sliced avocado, and cotija.
 Serve immediately.

 What's great about braising chicken is that, unlike red meat, it's ready in a pinch.
 That means that you can make these chile chicken tostadas for dinner without slaving away.
-You can even make the chicken the night before and just throw everything together the night of.
+You can even make the chicken the night before and assemble the tostadas right before serving.

 To make the chicken, first season it with salt and pepper.
-I used chicken thigh because chicken breast can easily become dry even when braised.
-You can use bone-in chicken, just make sure to adjust the cooking time as necessary.
+I used chicken thighs because chicken breasts can easily become dry even when braised.
+You can use bone-in chicken, but make sure to adjust the cooking time as necessary.

 Cover the pot and bring the liquid to a boil.
 Reduce the heat to low and continue to simmer the chicken until tender, about 20 minutes.
 You want the heat to barely be bubbling to slowly cook the chicken.